Contextuality in composite systems: the role of entanglement in the Kochen-Specker theorem: Kochen--Specker theorem for multiqubit systems

-In this section, we will show that any logical proof the KS theorem on a multiqubit system requires entangled measurements, i.e. \begin{thm} Any multiqubit Kochen-Specker set necessarily contains entangled rays. \end{thm}
+In this section, we will show that any logical proof of the KS theorem on a multiqubit system requires entangled measurements, i.e. \begin{restatable}{thm}{main} Any multiqubit Kochen--Specker set necessarily contains entangled rays. \end{restatable}

 We consider a KS-colouring $c_n$ on product rays of ${\C^2}^{\otimes n}$ defined in terms of a KS-colouring $c_1$ on the rays of $\C^2$.
 Specifically, $c_n(\ket{\psi_1}\otimes\cdots\otimes\ket{\psi_n})=\prod_{j=1}^nc_1(\ket{\psi_j})$.
 We choose $c_1$ to be particularly easy to visualise KS-colouring but the argument follows for any choice.
 To specify our KS-colouring, we first define a {\em north} qubit ray: \begin{defn} A \emph{north} qubit ray is of the form